PiporGames/MinecraftVanillaRoyale/README.md

 Every time a stage is completed (a Calm and Closing phase), a chat message will reveal all the information you need to know about the next storm phase.

 ### End-Game
 When heading towards the last storm stages, air drops will start to fall from the sky.
-These air drops can be tracked with an <<Air Drop Tracking Compass>>, which points to the nearest airdrop in the match.
+These air drops can be tracked with an 'Air Drop Tracking Compass', which points to the nearest airdrop in the match.
 While in air, the air drop will have a glowing effect, making it easier to spot.
 An airdrop can be shot at to make it fall faster by making damage underneath the airdrop itself.
 Once the air drop is set, you will need to break the airdrop to get the loot.
 Once the last storm stage is hit, a sudden death storm stage will start, poisoning all remaining players with the Whiter effect for the rest of the match.
 If players are still remaining, until some time, a random player is choosen to be struck by a lightning, inflicing more damage.